davidebasile/FORTE2016/README.md

-This is the legacy code (published in [1]) of the first prototypical version of the Contract Automata Toolkit Library (CATLib), part of the
+This is the legacy code (published in [1]) of the first prototypical version of the Contract Automata Library (CATLib), part of the
 Contract Automata Toolkit (CAT) (https://github.com/ContractAutomataProject).
 Initially, CAT only contained CATLib, thus CATLib was referred as CAT in [1].
 This repository contains a nucleus of the old version of CATLib, prior to its extension to variability [2], abstract synthesis [3], and its complete refactoring and improvement [4] .